 - Motivational information: growth best occurs in environments where employees are motivated to better themselves and their organizations.
 Include information on social issues and prospects.

-8 examples of internal communication channels
+15 examples of internal communication tools

 Considering all kinds of information an organization sends to all employees, finding the right tool is key to making it run smoothly.

 1. Instant messaging

-WhatsApp or Messenger group chats are among the most used internal communication tools across the retail and hospitality industries.
-They are mobile based and allow users to share messages, photos, GIFs, files, and videos.
+WhatsApp or Messenger group chats are among the most used internal communication tools in the workplace.
+They are mobile-based and allow users to share messages, photos, GIFs, files, and videos.

 Furthermore, it’s important to consider that using WhatsApp for internal communication crosses some important privacy boundaries, like sharing all contact information with all participants without their permission.

 It allows you to reach all the staff at once or send personal messages to easily communicate updates, news, schedule, or interesting links to the team.
 Nevertheless, it presents some downsides that are worth considering:

 - Information overload: frontline employees don’t usually own a work email address; Emails have bigger chances to get lost, accidentally deleted, or just plain forgotten;

-- Too long: Younger generations have a shorter attention span and loss of patience.
+- Too long: younger generations have a shorter attention span and loss of patience.
 Long emails simply aren’t read;

 - Do not facilitate feedback;